 The priority is to safeguard the victim and other students and totally remove any possibility of repeat.
-Please see second and third level on pages 5 and 6 of this policy.
+Please see second and third level of this policy.

-In the event of not being able to secure these conditions with an offender or if any one incident is particularly serious in the judgement of the Headmaster, the Bully will be excluded or expelled from the School using the normal procedures for exclusion and expulsion.
+In the event of not being able to secure these conditions with an offender or if any one incident is particularly serious in the judgement of the Headmaster, the Bully will be suspended or expelled from the School using the normal procedures for suspension and expulsion.

-The Headmaster's decision regarding exclusions and expulsions will be final.
+The Headmaster's decision regarding suspensions and expulsions will be final.